Chic Mystique

-"Chic Mystique" is a 1992 song by American disco and R&B act Chic.
-Written and produced by guitarist Nile Rodgers and bass-player Bernard Edwards, it was the second single from the album Chic-Ism and was a number-one hit on the Billboard Hot Dance Club Play in the US.
-It didn't reach the Billboard Hot 100 but achieved moderate success in many European countries where it was a top 25 hit.
+"Chic Mystique" is a song by American disco and R&B act Chic.
+Written and produced by guitarist Nile Rodgers and bass-player Bernard Edwards, it was released in January 1992 by Warner Bros.
+Records as the second single from their eight album, Chic-Ism (1992).
+The song was a number-one hit on the US Billboard Hot Dance Club Play chart, but didn't reach the Billboard Hot 100.
+It also achieved moderate success in many European countries where it was a top-25 hit.